melvinvicky46/interview-question/javascript-coding-questions/README.md

 ```
 The bind() method allows an object to borrow a method from another object without making a copy of that method.
 This is known as function borrowing in JavaScript.
+bind(): creates a new function that is bound to a specific context.
+This means that when the new function is called, the this keyword will be set to the specified value.

 const person = {
   firstName: "Chhavi",